How to Start Running After Having a Baby

 You know what every new mom has in common?
 A desire to lose the baby weight fast!
 There are few quicker ways to shed those extra pounds than running.
 But because of the changes in our bodies, we have to be careful when we start running after having a baby.
 Jump in too quickly and we could get seriously hurt — not ideal when you’re trying to care for a tiny human.
 Here’s your how-to guide to start running after having a baby:

 Running coach Bobby Holcombe says every recovery is different but generally advises to start slow — walking the first three to four weeks, increasing your distance each week.
 After four to six weeks, if you feel comfortable with walking, you can jog a couple days a week, gradually increasing mileage, pace, and the number of days you run.
 Holcombe notes women who remain active during their pregnancies — jogging and/or walking three to five days a week — generally have a faster recovery.
+As you return to running after having a baby, it is incredibly wise simultaneously strengthen your pelvic floor and core.
+For more on that, check out this interview about how pros start running after having a baby.

 Listen to your body